 3. What time is it… are you early?

-Always arrive 5-10 minutes early to your job interview.
+Always arrive 5-10 minutes early for your job interview.
 This is key.
 Everyone’s time is precious and should not be wasted.
 If a candidate arrived even 5 minutes late to my interview without a good reason, or a head’s up phone call, they’d be immediately disqualified for the job.
 Why?
 Because I need to know that I can count on you.

 4. Get directions.